 Nurses form the largest group of staff in the NHS and are a crucial part of a healthcare team.
-Nurses work in every sort of health setting from accident and emergency to working in patients’ homes, with people of all ages and backgrounds.

 You will study adult nursing (the core subject), life science subjects and social science subjects.

-Life science subjects include
+Life science subjects include:

 - Anatomy and physiology